 - not knowing when they need to go to the doctor for help.

-Social, cultural and sexual prejudices all restrict young women’s fulfilment of their rights.
+Social, cultural and sexual prejudices all restrict the fulfilment of the rights of people of all genders who menstruate.

 The Commissioner is calling for a collaborative, consultative, cross government response to acknowledge the need for proactive policies to meet the needs of those who menstruate.